 STRATEGIC MATTER 3) THE LEVEL OF GYPSY AND TRAVELLER ACCOMMODATION IN KNOWSLEY RELATIVE TO NEIGHBOURING AREAS Reason why "duty to cooperate" triggered by this issue The level of need and policy provision for sites to accommodate gypsy and travellers can only appropriately be assessed on a sub-regional basis given the mobile nature of the groups covered by this issue.
 With which bodies is the "duty to co-operate" triggered on this issue?
 LCR authorities West Lancashire Borough Council LCC HCA How has this co- operation been carried out?
 The Merseyside Gypsy and Traveller Accommodation Needs Assessment (GTAA) was commissioned jointly by Knowsley, Liverpool, Sefton and Wirral Councils in 2008.
 The issue was also considered as part of a proposed partial review of the Regional Spatial Strategy, in which the LCR authorities participated, although this process did not proceed to adoption.
 The LCR authorities have formally consulted each other on emerging Local Plans including attendance at sub-regional workshops and other officer level meetings.
-What have been the outcomes of this co- operation?
-The findings of the Merseyside GTAA were agreed, including recommended pitch numbers in each authority.
+In February 2013 the Council agreed to take part in a joint study with Liverpool, Sefton, St Helens, West Lancashire and Wirral Councils which will update the GTAA evidence.
+What have been the outcomes of this co-operation?
+The Merseyside GTAA recommended pitch numbers in each authority (although these recommendations have not been formally accepted in all the authorities).
 The GTAA identified a need for Knowsley to accommodate just 5 permanent pitches and a share of 10 transit pitches to be provided across the Liverpool City Region.
 No objections have been received from any DtC bodies to the approach in policy CS18.
 This identifies criteria to guide the location of sites.
 There is an acknowledged need to keep evidence of need and demand for new accommodation and related viability evidence up to date.
 The location of any site required in Knowsley will be identified through the future Local Plan: Site Allocations and Development Policies document.

 Impact on neighbouring authorities/other "DtC" bodies?
-Knowsley Council wishes to continue working jointly with neighbouring districts to update the Merseyside GTAA evidence and the identification of any sites required.
+Knowsley Council wishes to continue working jointly with neighbouring districts on this issue including through the joint updating of the evidence base as referred to above.